SK-EID/smart-id-java-client/README.md

 }
 ```

-### Long confirmation message together with verification code choice with fallback to verification code choice.
+### Long confirmation message together with verification code choice with fallback to verification code choice

 Relying Party first choice is confirmationMessage followed by verification code choice.
 If this is not available then only verification code choice with shorter text is displayed.